valoriedodge/Bloccit/README.md

 ![Bloccit HomeScreen](app/assets/images/BloccitHome.png)

 Bloccit is an application that lets users read and create posts on an unlimited array of topics.
-Signed in users are also able to leave comments and up-vote and down-vote comments and posts that they like or dislike.
-Authorized users can create and delete topics, as well as moderate the posts and comments of users.
+In addition to being able to create posts, signed in users are able to leave comments and up-vote and down-vote comments and posts that they like or dislike.
+The order that the posts are presented in is assessed by the number of votes as well as the age of the post.
+Finally, authorized users can create and delete topics, as well as moderate the posts and comments of users.

 ----